Sterling Marathon Pro Review

 With an advertised 10.1 mm diameter, the Marathon Pro is the thickest rope reviewed, but it was not the heaviest.
 In fact, its 63 g/m weight ties it for second highest; meaning it's lighter than the 10.0 mm Mammut Sensor.
 Additionally, it is just 1 g/m more than the Edelrid Eagle Light, a rope that claims to be over a half centimeter thinner, at 9.5 mm.

-This reinforces the point we try to make in our How to Choose the Best Climbing Rope article that diameter is not the most useful way to look at ropes.
+This reinforces the point that diameter is not the most useful way to look at ropes.
 While we do acknowledge that thicker ropes can be more of a burden to belay with, the methods used to measure diameter are not standardized, so there is no way to accurately compare it between different companies.
 Therefore, we suggest considering thickness in conjunction with weight to get a more complete picture of rope construction.
 Weight is equally, if not more important, than diameter for climbing performance.
 A leader near the top of a 60 meter pitch is more likely to feel the extra pound and a half of a Marathon Pro, relative to a Fusion Nano IX, dragging them down than the slightly higher friction of the thicker diameter.

 This is not to say that low weight should be the only thing to look for when shopping for a rope.
 Heavier ropes often have their own benefits, such as longer lifespan and more resistance to cutting on sharp edges, that we will discuss later.